mitsuhashi/chat-togovar/evaluation/prompt.md

 - Ensure the alignment and indentation are consistent with the "Output Format."
 - Replace "X" with the appropriate value or text based on the evaluation.
 - If "Reason" is not applicable, write "Not provided" but keep the "Reason" line in the output.
-- Reason should be written in Japanese.
+- Every reason should be written in both English and Japanese.

 Only output in this format.
 Do not include additional text or explanations outside of the format.

 ### Output Format:

+## Question

+{question}

-# Final Result
+## Final Result

 - Best Answer: X
-- Total Score for Answer 1 ChatTogoVar: X/50
+- Total Score for ChatTogoVar: X/50
-- Total Score for Answer 2 GPT-4o: X/50
+- Total Score for GPT-4o: X/50
-- Total Score for Answer 3 VarChat: X/50
+- Total Score for VarChat: X/50
+- Reason:
+  - English: X
-- Reason: X
+  - 日本語: X

 ---